JUNIOR DEVELOPMENT

 • Participants are are selected based on skill, interest and potential.

-• Participants must request to participate and be approved by Coach Cathy.
+• Participants must request to participate and be approved by Coach Mo.
 REGISTER HERE (Ocean Athletes).

 • Participants must be interested in competing in high jump.